 As a child you couldn’t fight back effectively, and probably thought that you must have done something wrong to warrant such behaviour from others.

-Know that you didn’t.
+Pleas know that you didn’t.

-No-one deserves to be bullied.
+No-one deserves to be bullied or targeted.

 The worst part of repeatedly being bullied is that you have likely unconsciously turned the bullying on yourself.